How Often Should You See a Personal Trainer?

 Try a free first class at Persistence Athletics

-If you are weighing how often to see a personal trainer and want a recommendation based on your actual situation, start with a free intro class.
+If you are weighing how often to see a personal trainer and want a recommendation based on your actual situation, start with a free first class.
 You will meet a credentialed coach, get a movement screen, and walk out with a frequency recommendation.
 Book your free class at Persistence Athletics, 3025 1st Ave, Belltown, Seattle.
-8 minutes from Amazon Spheres.
+About 8 minutes from Amazon.
+Questions first?
+Call us at (206) 593-4236.

 Want to take this further?